Cais/opus-latere/readme.txt

 copyrights are continued from the Parent-Theme's references.

 == Screenshots ==
+1. Theme with viewport width set to a 4:3 ratio

 == Basic FAQ ==
 Please see the `readme.txt` file found under the `../wp-content/opus-primus/`